 If you’re in a position where you can make your own schedule, whether you’re a freelancer, a remote worker, or have a position of leadership that allows you more flexibility, sometimes it can be challenging to manage your time.
-When it comes to self-management, there are some key pointers that have helped our team to optimize productivity, work/life integration, and more moments of ‘flow’.
+When it comes to self-management, there are some key pointers that have helped our team to optimize productivity, work/life integration and more moments of ‘flow’.
 Here are our favorite pieces of advice:

 The flexibility to work from home or anywhere gives you a lot of permission to be creative about your workspace.
-One crucial thing that people overlook is how important a designated workspace still is even if you don’t need to go into your company’s office.
+One crucial thing that people overlook is how important a designated workspace still is, even if you don’t need to go into your company’s office.
 This space can look like a spot at your favorite coffee shop, a co-working space like WeWork, or your home office.

 Some recommendations to optimize your workspace:

 The traditional 9-5 work schedule doesn’t work for everybody, especially if their natural rhythms lean towards waking up super early or staying up late.
 For those who are creative, their creativity might spike at less predictable times.
-To optimize your schedule around when you naturally perform best is vital to avoid burnout and increase innovation.
+Optimizing your schedule around when you naturally perform best is vital to avoid burnout and increase innovation.